Trasp/GoxCLI/README.md

 $ login daemon=True

 However, if you've not encrypted your secret, none of this will not be necessary and you can run whatever action you'd like without a service running.

+### Other ###

+I, Trasp, would also like to thanks Mt.Gox for contributing to this application.
+And a special thanks goes to MagicalTux for his neverending support in #mtgox